Kwan-Lab/joy/README.md

 # joy
-This is a function to generate a joyplot movie (.avi).
+This is a function to generate a joyplot movie (.avi), such as from calcium imaging data.

 - Run start.m to begin.
 - See joy.mp4 for an example